What is Insulation and How Does it Work?

 What are the benefits of insulating my home?

-• Get ready for winter and help save - It's strange to be thinking about winter already.
-However, with less than six months until Ofgem announce the next energy price cap.
+• Get ready for winter and help save - It may seem odd to think about winter already, but it's important to know that energy prices are still unpredictable.
+It's always better to be prepared and consider this.
 Improving your insulation measures offers the biggest opportunity to cut your energy bills.
-Based on the current energy prices, loft insulation alone could save you up to £580 a year if you live in a gas-heated, detached home or up to £255 if you live in a gas-heated semi-detached property.(3)
+Insulating your loft could save up to £370 a year in a gas-heated, detached home or up to £225 in a gas-heated semi-detached property based on current energy prices(2)

-• Energy-efficient homes - Sounds obvious but installing better insulation means it could help you increase your home's EPC rating, which adds value to your property and make it easier to sell.
+• Energy-efficient homes- It sounds obvious, but installing better insulation could help you increase your home's EPC rating, which adds value to your property and makes it easier to sell.
 According to data analysed by the BBC, nearly two-thirds of UK homes fail to meet long-term energy efficiency targets.
-More than 12 million homes fall below the C grade on Energy Performance Certificates (EPCs) graded from A-G. Find your current EPC rating.
+More than 12 million homes fall below the C grade on Energy Performance Certificates (EPCs) graded from A-G Find your current EPC rating

 • Quick to install - Loft or attic insulation is easy to install and causes minimal disruption to your home